bobblestiltskin/stringnum/README.md

 arbitrary length integers - which are stored in strings - implemented in c

-3 functions are provided, all of which pass the input string as const char *in_string, and require a char **out_string_ptr as a pointer to externally allocated output storage.
+3 functions are provided, all of which pass the input string as const char *in_string, and require a char **out_string_ptr as a pointer to externally allocated output storage and each routine returns a status code - 0 for success.

 - int mul_digit_string(const int digit, const char *in_string, char **out_string_ptr)
   /multiplies the input string by a single digit